pytroll/pytroll/web/source/quickstart_viirs.rst

 But what we actually wanted was to load all the available data (VIIRS granules) received that covers the area.
 To do this in a smart and economical way we only load the granules that are inside the area of interest.
-But to do this we need functionality provided by pyorbital and pyresample.
+But to do this we need functionality provided by pyorbital_ and pyresample_.
 We leave this for an other time, and instead we just load the granules we have and assemble them to a full swath that we can project:

     >>> from mpop.satellites import PolarFactory
     >>> import mpop.scene